 1965 A/FX DODGE CORONET

 This Dodge Coronet spent most of its life as a slant-6 Deluxe sedan.
-That is, until vintage Funny Car enthusiast Richard LeFebvre located it in early 2004 and kicked off an intense build , which included an altered wheelbase, and shaving a pair of the car's doors , making it a coupe .
+That is until vintage Funny Car enthusiast Richard LeFebvre located it in early 2004 and kicked off an intense build.
+It included an altered wheelbase and shaving a pair of the car's doors, making it a coupe.

-The new 2-door profile now has fiberglass fenders and bumpers that were ordered directly from Fiberglass Plus, Inc. And now features a 1960s paint scheme, which is why 1965 Dodge Gold worked so well under the vintage hand-painted graphics.
+The new 2-door profile now has fiberglass fenders and bumpers that were ordered from Fiberglass Plus Inc. And now features a 1960s paint scheme, which is why 1965 Dodge gold worked so well under the vintage hand-painted graphics.

-At the front of the car, a black-trimmed grille hangs a Moon Equipment fuel tank between clear parking lamps, a painted bumper and halogen headlights.
+At the front of the car, the black-trimmed grille hangs a Moon Equipment fuel tank between clear parking lamps, a painted fiberglass bumper and halogen headlights.

 And at the back of the car, a Dodge branded trunk bends around stylish taillights, a small kill switch and a painted fiberglass bumper.

-Look into the fender-less engine bay and you'll find 511 cubic inches of stroked Hemi with 10.5 to 1 compression making 488 rear-wheel horsepower.
+A look into the fender-less engine bay and you'll find 511 cubic inches of stroked Hemi with 10.5 to 1 compression making 488 rear-wheel horsepower.
 The massive engine is currently tuned for max drive-ability.
 The Hemi features a 1965 Chrysler iron block that's filled with a billet Winberg crank, billet Manley rods, forged Ross pistons and an Indy solid roller cam.
-The Hilborn aluminum fuel injection has been modified to accept EFI , and 40lb./hr. injectors.
-Those stacks are commanded by a Holley control module.
+The Hilborn mechanical fuel injection has been modified to accept EFI and it was filled with 40lb./hr. injectors.
+Those injectors are commanded by a Holley Ecu.

 An electronic Chrysler distributor with an MSD Blaster coil and MSD Super Conductor plug wires directs the current .